 Balzer and his team have also put together the training datasets required for machine learning.
 The entire cyber-physical production system is controlled by means of a cloud solution.
 Once the data have been analyzed, the results are fed into the machine’s control system.
 A mere seven minutes later, the customer is presented with a 30-millimiter jar of face cream customized to their precise skin requirements.

 Customers can also specify their preferred fragrance and consistency.
 Skinmade recommends repeating the analysis after six weeks.
 That way, it can be determined whether the skin has altered and whether a new formulation might be more appropriate.
 In other words, customers can be sure of always getting a cream that is right up to date with their current skin condition.
 “A standard skin cream can never be as effective as a customized one,” says Rüther.
 “It’s possible that a product from the shelf contains ingredients at a concentration you don’t need.
 That means you might end up getting too much or too little.
+Make sure you read the tips to take good care of your skin with the right products.

 Plans for a mini skin analyzer for home use